How Vulnerable Is My Learned Policy? Universal Adversarial Perturbation Attacks On Modern Behavior Cloning Policies: INTRODUCTION

-Additionally, while prior work~\cite{hall2020studying,wu2023adversarial,boloor2019simple,Chen2024DiffusionPA} has only considered white-box attacks, we perform the first analysis of black-box adversarial attacks on LfD policies, where we transfer universal attacks designed for one LfD algorithm to a different algorithm to enable offline-generated, black-box universal adversarial perturbation attacks.
-In particular, we run black-box transfer attacks to analyze attack transferability across different LfD algorithms, different tasks, and different network architectures.
-Overall, we hope our results serve as an impetus for enhancing awareness of the security and reliability concerns regarding policies learned via behavior cloning and will inspire researchers to develop more robust LfD algorithms.
+Additionally, while prior work~\cite{hall2020studying,wu2023adversarial,boloor2019simple,Chen2024DiffusionPA} has only considered white-box attacks, we perform the first study of adversarial black-box transfer attacks across different BC algorithms.
+Overall, we hope our results serve as an impetus for enhancing awareness of the security and reliability concerns regarding policies learned via behavior cloning as these approaches gain more widespread use, especially in cyber-physical systems.

-The primary contributions of our work are as follows: \begin{itemize} \item We conduct the first comprehensive study of offline universal adversarial perturbation \cite{MoosaviDezfooli2016UniversalAP}) attacks across a variety of different behavior cloning algorithms.
-In particular, we are the first to study adversarial attacks on LSTM-GMM, IBC, VQ-BET algorithms.
-We find that all the LfD algorithms studied in this paper are vulnerable to attack.
+The primary contributions of our work are as follows: \begin{itemize} \item We conduct the first comparison of white-box adversarial attacks across five popular and widely used behavior cloning algorithms, Vanilla BC, LSTM-GMM, IBC, DP, and VQ-BET.
+We find that even the most modern state-of-the-art algorithms are vulnerable to attack.

-\item We provide the first analysis of black-box transfer attacks on LfD policies and provide insights into the transferability of attacks across algorithms, tasks, and vision backbones.
-We find surprising transferability of the attacks across all the variations, highlighting the importance of considering robustness in the training pipeline of modern imitation learning.
+\item We provide the first study of black-box transfer attacks on BC policies and provide insights into the transferability of attacks across algorithms.
+We find surprising transferability of the attacks, highlighting the importance of considering robustness in the training pipeline of modern imitation learning.

-\item We find that, out of all the policies we test, implicit algorithms such as Implicit Behavior Cloning and Diffusion Policy to be the most robust.
-While recent work~\cite{carlini2023certified} has shown that combining a pretrained denoising diffusion probabilistic model and a standard high-accuracy classifier can yield robustness for image classifiers, we are the first to study and showcase the relative robustness of diffusion policies when compared with other LfD approaches.
+\item We present a systematic evaluation of the robustness of BC policies to universal adversarial perturbations across multiple threat models: white-box attacks to measure worst-case vulnerability under complete access to a pre-trained BC model, grey-box transfer to quantify within-algorithm vulnerability, and black-box transfer attacks that measure cross-algorithm vulnerability.
+We find that implicit algorithms such as IBC and Diffusion Policy, and transformer-based policies such as VQ-BET, demonstrate comparatively greater resilience across all settings, though all methods remain highly vulnerable and suffer significant degradation in performance, particularly under larger perturbation budgets and more complex tasks.

 \end{itemize}